mmistakes/minimal-mistakes/_drafts/fs2.md

 val repeatedJLActorsList: List[Actor] = infiniteJlActors.take(12).toList
 ```

-The `repeat` method does what its name suggests; it repeats the stream infinitely.
+The `repeat` method does what its name suggests; it repeats the stream indefinitely.
 Since we cannot put an infinite stream into a list, we take the stream's first _n_ elements and convert them into a list as we've done before.

 However, the `Pure` effect is not sufficient to pull new elements from a stream most of the time.
 In detail, **the operation can fail, or it must interact with some external resource or with some code performing _side effects_**.
 In this case, we need to use some effect library, such as Cats-effect, and its effect type, called `IO[A]`.

 The above are the "functional" and "effectful" parts.
-As we will see in a moment, **all the streams' definitions are referentially transparent** and remain pure since no side effects are performed.
+As we will see in a moment, **all the streams' definitions are [referentially transparent](https://blog.rockthejvm.com/referential-transparency/)** and remain pure since no side effects are performed.

 Starting from the stream we already defined, we can create a new effectful stream mapping the `Pure` effect in an `IO` effect using the `covary[F]` method: